chengzhang17/chengzhang17.github.io/_pages/about.md

 \[July 2025\] One paper is accepted by ACM MobiHoc 2025.

-\[June 2025\] Two US papents about 5G SNR estimation and BLER prediction, invented when I worked in NVIDIA Corporation, are published.
+\[June 2025\] Two US papents about 5G SNR estimation and BLER prediction, invented when I worked at NVIDIA Corporation, are published.

 \[Apr.
 2025\] I will serve as a TPC member of IEEE INFOCOM 2026.